 Pest Management Recommendations for Horses.
 P. Kaufman, D. Rutz and C. Pitts.
-Penn State Cooperative Extension, University Park, PA.
+Penn State Extension, University Park, PA.

-The authors would like to thank the following experts in manure management and equine sciences for their outstanding technical advice offered during review of this manuscript: Robert Graves, professor of agricultural and biological engineering; Patricia Comerford, instructor in dairy and animal science; Timothy Murphy, conservation engineer, Natural Resources Conservation Service, Pennsylvania; and Daniel Greig, district manager, Chester County (PA) Conservation District.
+The authors would like to thank the following experts in manure management and equine sciences for their outstanding technical advice offered during review of this manuscript: Robert Graves, professor of agricultural and biological engineering; Patricia Comerford, retired instructor in dairy and animal science; Timothy Murphy, conservation engineer, Natural Resources Conservation Service, Pennsylvania; and Daniel Greig, district manager, Chester County (PA) Conservation District.